 THE CAMPAIGN – Arts Council Gallery Addition to Campbell House

-The Arts Council seeks to raise $3.5 million for a major gallery addition to Campbell House, the first capital campaign in our 50+ years.
-The project will add 1,600 sq. ft. to the south side of the house, allowing the community to enjoy more on-site events such as large-scale & travelling art exhibits, lectures, concerts, seminars, and more.
-The addition will elevate the Arts Council Galleries as an important destination and enhance our capacity as a viable cultural center in our historic location at 482 East Connecticut Avenue in Southern Pines, North Carolina.
+The Arts Council is raising $3.5 million for a major gallery addition to the Campbell House to help us further inspire & strengthen our community through the arts.
+This amount includes $1.5 million for construction, $1.75 million for an endowment, and $250,000 for a decorated ceiling.
+The project will add over 1,750 sq. ft. to the south side of the house, allowing the community to enjoy more on-site event such as large-scale & traveling art exhibits, lectures, special events, & more.
+The addition will elevate the Arts Council & its galleries as a major Sandhills destination, enhancing our capacity as a viable cultural center in our historic location at 482 East Connecticut Avenue in Southern Pines, North Carolina.

 Campbell House